Our Team.

 In 2022, she was awarded the honor of being a Corporate Knights “Top 30 Under 30 for Sustainability Leader”.
 She is a single mother who meaningfully weaves her young child into her work and community.
 Theresa is creating more sustainable communities today while supporting the next generation of sustainable leaders.

-• Kade Paul (he/him) grew up in Mohkinstsis (Calgary) in Treaty 7 Territory.
+Kade Paul (he/him) grew up in Mohkinstsis (Calgary) in Treaty 7 Territory.
 He is of proud Métis ancestry, with roots drawing back to the Red River Settlement.
 Like many others, Kade’s first experiences with holistic learning came from Adam Robb’s Energy and Environmental Innovation class (EEI).
 The approach to teaching left a mark on him and influenced him to pursue a BSc/BEd combined degree at the University of Lethbridge.
-Once starting though, Kade found a new passion for kinesiology and physical activity, so he switched to solely a BSc in kinesiology.
+Once starting though, Kade found a new passion for kinesiology and physical activity, so he switched to solely a Bachelors of Kinesiology at the University of British Columbia.

 Previously, Kade attended Howl’s 10-Day Yukon Exploration trip.
 He could only describe his experience there as life-changing, and through our programs Kade hopes to help participants learn and grow as he did.